 2. We adopt and adapt open framework models wherever they exist.

 3. We operate a client and peer feedback model called “HiveRank” which means each and every member undertaking work for HiveMind is scored.
+HiveRank covers skill based capability and performance as well as values based behaviour.
+We seek to be great to have around as well as great at what we do.
 Members falling below an agreed level are ultimately removed from the community.

 Who's liable for the quality of the work delivered?

 This is a very important point for HiveMind, which clearly sets us apart from the standard “experts on demand” platforms.
-HiveMind take accountability for the work delivered by any of our experts when engaged through HiveMind.
+HiveMind takes accountability for the work delivered by any of our experts when engaged through a HiveMind service engagement.

 What governance do you put in place to ensure the quality of the engagement